Coronavirus Feels A Lot Like My Everyday…

 “How you doin’?”
 Now I just have to imagine her saying it.

 I guess – I hope – I’m doing fine.
 Being the over-prepared person that I am, I had plenty of sanitizer, toilet paper and other essentials.
 I always buy in bulk, so I never really had to face the worry of what I hear is going down in the grocery stores right now.
-And I actually love being alone – so now, other than the two PCAs who come to get me ready for bed each night, I don’t have to really face anyone, other than the fictitious friends of my latest Netflix binges and of course, my GCR family – all of you!
+And I actually love being alone – so now, other than the two PCAs who come to get me ready for bed each night, I don’t have to really face anyone: only the fictitious friends of my latest Netflix binges and of course, my GCR family – all of you!

 Family, I pray you do your best to keep your stress levels down – even with the 24/7 updates you’re getting from every direction.
 Your immune system is depending on it.
 And your family members, friends, peers and neighbors are counting on you to WASH YOUR HANDS and STAY INSIDE.
 We’ve got to get this thing under control!